RPA vs. IPA: Complementary, not Competitive

 Defining Intelligent Process Automation

-RPA cannot, however, make judgments about data or learn from experience to improve the process like machine learning applications can.
+RPA cannot, however, make predictions on data or learn from experience to improve the process like machine learning applications can.
 RPA does what you tell it to do; no more, no less.
 RPA also can’t handle unstructured data, such as text and images.
 It needs to know exactly what data to look for and where to find it.

 That’s where intelligent process automation tools can fill the void.
 IPA has cognitive ability, so it is very well-suited to work with business processes involving unstructured data – all the text and images that make up over 80% of the data that drive many business processes today.